-DEBUG MODE
+• DEBUG MODE

-This mode is a variant of Run mode.
-It provides tools for stepping through an animation by individual events or time commands and examining the resulting movement.
+This mode provides tools for stepping through an animation by individual events or time commands and examining the resulting movement.
 Information pertaining to an individual object can be obtained by clicking on the object with the mouse.

 • DRAW MODE